 Other problems that can be associated with a broody hen include the following:

-- If a broody hen is hoarding eggs, freshly-laid and older eggs may be in the same pile.
-You may not be able to easily tell which eggs are on their way to being fully-developed chicks and which are ready to be your breakfast.
+- If a broody hen is hoarding eggs, freshly laid and older eggs may be in the same pile.
+You may not be able to seamlessly tell which eggs are on their way to being fully-developed chicks and which are ready to be your breakfast.
 Although you might be able to use a bright light to see if there is an embryo inside the egg, this is inconvenient to do for each egg.
 You don’t want to crack an egg with a half-grown chick into your cookie batter or omelet.
 Trust me.

 - A broody hen is very protective of her nest.
 She will keep her eggs warm and safe.
 If you attempt to take her eggs from her, she may peck you repeatedly, flap her wings in your face, or squawk loudly.
-This is not the most enjoyable way to collect your eggs!
+It is not the most enjoyable way to collect your eggs!

 In addition, taking care of incubating and raising baby chicks is messy and time-consuming.
 It is much easier to leave the hard work to the hens if you have one that has gone broody.
-On the other hand, if you do not want more chicks, then you may want to get your hen to stop being broody.
+On the other hand, if you do not want more chicks, you may want to get your hen to stop being broody.

 How Can I Stop A Broody Hen?

-1. Removing Hens From Nest Area
+1. Removing Hens From the Nest Area

 2. Close the Nest Area